Skip to content

 This will assist in measuring the emissions of an organisation using the internationally recognised GHG Corporate Protocol Accounting Standard

-These tutorials and resources are provided free of charge to enable organisations to conduct a GHG emission survey and carbon footprint calculation.
+These tutorials and resources are provided to enable organisations to conduct a GHG emission survey and carbon footprint calculation.
 It can be done by the company’s own staff without the delay involved in engaging consultants.
 This tutorial will help managers implement and document the climate neutral process for their company.
+The GHG accounting tutorial is based on the GHG Protocol Corporate Standard which is used by most Fortune 500 companies.
+Emission factors are from the EPA (United States Environmental Protection Agency) and the UNFCC (United Nations Framework Convention on Climate Change).

 You must be able to substantiate your carbon neutral claims to government or consumer groups by having the proper documentation that is based on recognised GHG accounting standards and practices.